lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 timing is available with temperature compensated crystal oscillators (TCXO).
-Further improvement requires significantly higher power usage, bulk, fragility, and device cost, e.g. oven-controlled crystal oscillators (OCXO) can reach 1e-8, and Rubidium frequency sources can reach 1e-11 over the short term and 1e-9 over the long term.
+Further improvement requires significantly higher power usage, bulk, fragility, and device cost, e.g. oven-controlled crystal oscillators (OCXO) can reach 1e-8 accuracy, and Rubidium frequency sources can reach 1e-11 over the short term and 1e-9 over the long term.

 A device may need to fire up a more accurate frequency source during